mohamedali673/SSM-crossformer-master/readme.md

 ## Custom Usage
-We use the [AirQuality](https://archive.ics.uci.edu/ml/machine-learning-databases/00360/AirQualityUCI.zip) dataset to show how to train and evaluate Crossformer with your own data.
+We use the [AirQuality](https://archive.ics.uci.edu/ml/machine-learning-databases/00360/AirQualityUCI.zip) dataset to show how to train and evaluate SSMCrossformer with your own data.

 1. Modify the `AirQualityUCI.csv` dataset into the following format, where the first column is date (or you can just leave the first column blank) and the other 13 columns are multivariate time series to forecast.
 And put the modified file into folder `datasets/`
 <p align="center">